-In the event of an outbreak on campus, the Emergency Preparedness Manager will serve as the liaison between the campus and the LA County Department of Public Health (LACDPH).
+In the event of an outbreak on campus, the Emergency Preparedness Analyst will serve as the liaison between the campus and the LA County Department of Public Health (LACDPH).
+Notifications of all confirmed COVID-19 cases and close contacts will be made to the local health department no longer than 48 hours after CSUDH is made aware and will be monitored for a possible outbreak.
 An outbreak is 3 or more related cases identified on campus within a span of 14 days.
-This cluster will be reported immediately to the LACDPH at (888) 397-3993 or (213) 240-7821.
+This cluster will also be reported immediately to the LACDPH at (888) 397-3993 or (213) 240-7821.

-Notifications to the local health department will be made no longer than 48 hours after CSUDH is made aware of multiple COVID-19 outbreak.
-The Emergency Preparedness Manager will provide to the local health department the total number of COVID-19 cases and for each COVID-19 case, the name, contact information, occupation, workplace location, business address, the hospitalization and/or fatality status, and North American Industry Classification System code (NAICS), which is 611310 for Colleges and Universities.
+The Emergency Preparedness Analyst will provide to the local health department the total number of COVID-19 cases and for each COVID-19 case, the name, contact information, occupation, workplace location, business address, the hospitalization and/or fatality status, and North American Industry Classification System code (NAICS), which is 611310 for Colleges and Universities.
 CSUDH will maintain communication throughout the outbreak with LADPH of any subsequent COVID-19 cases at the workplace.
 CSUDH will provide COVID-19 testing to all employees at the exposed workplace who were present during the period of an outbreak identified by a local health department or the relevant 14-day period.
-This testing will be provided at no cost to the employee and can be conducted during working hours COVID-19 testing shall consist of the following:
+This testing will be provided at no cost to the employee and can be conducted during working hours.

+COVID-19 testing shall consist of the following: